 Indicator Parameter Pressure Drop across Oxidation Catalyst (inches of H 2 0).
 Measurement Approach Pressure Drop across Oxidation Catalyst is monitored and recorded once per calendar month at 100% +/- 10% load.
 Indicator Range Parameter Range Less than or equal to 12 inches of H 2 0 Performance Criteria Data Representativeness The pre- and post-catalyst pressure devices will be installed upstream and downstream of the catalyst.
 The differential pressure transmitter will be mounted below the catalyst with a collection bottle to capture liquid condensation from the transmitter's associated tubing lines.SNG is confident that the measurement device being used, in conjunction with this placement, provides catalyst differential pressure readings that are representative of actual differential pressure across the catalyst element.
 Verification of Operational Status Being that this measurement is not intended to be recorded on a continuous basis, no ongoing action is required.
 Prior to each measurement reading, however, facility personnel will verify that the measurement devices and associated automation equipment is functioning properly and that no erroneous readings are taken.
-QA/QC Practices and In order to ensure accurate measurement, SNG will verify the calibration of the differential pressure transmitters twice per calendar year.
-Criteria Criteria SNG is confident that the inherent accuracy of the pressure transmitters in conjunction with biannual calibration will ensure a measurement accuracy needed for guaranteeing operation below the proposed differential pressure limit.
-Monitoring Frequency and SNG proposes the following monitoring requirements for pressure drop across the catalyst per the RICE MACT (40 CFR 63.6640a and Table 6): Data Collection Procedures Monthly monitoring of pressure drop across the catalyst at 100% +/- 10% load.
+QA/QC Practices and Criteria actices and actices and SNG is confident that the inherent accuracy of the press transmitters in conjunction with biannual calibration will ensur measurement accuracy needed for guaranteeing operation below proposed differential pressure limit.
+Monitoring Frequency and Data Collection Procedures SNG proposes the following monitoring requirements for pressure drop across the catalyst per the RICE MACT (40 CFR 63.6640a and Table 6): Monthly monitoring of pressure drop across the catalyst at 100% +/- 10% load.
 Maintain monthly pressure drop across the catalyst within 12 inches of water.
 Recordkeeping As required by the Mississippi DEQ Construction Permit No. 0440-00048, weekly visual inspections of the oxidation catalyst will be conducted to inspect for leaks, ruptures, cracks, etc. Maintenance is also required to maintain proper operation of the control equipment.
 Records will be kept of the weekly visual inspections and of any required maintenance.